 If you’re an animal lover who already has a dog or cat (or both), you may well want to grow your family by getting another pet.
 But it can be hard to know which new furry friend would fit best into your family.

-Adding a smaller pet like a guinea pig or rabbit into your household can be a great way to add to your crew without the commitment of a larger animal.
+Well, we’re here to tell you that your search might just be over!
+Adding a smaller pet like a guinea pig into your household can be a great way to add to your crew without the commitment of a larger animal.
+It’s also perfect if you live in a smaller space, such as an apartment.

 Then there’s the benefit to your kids.
 Caring for a little furry friend provides the perfect opportunity for your child to learn about responsibility and compassion.
-Why not have a look at our small pet care tips for parents for more advice?

 But it’s important to understand how and when to safely introduce your guinea pig to your dog or cat to avoid potential accidents.
+So let’s take a look at how you can introduce other pets to your guinea pigs!

-Here at Kavee, our top priority is ALWAYS animal safety.
-Never forget that guinea pigs are prey animals - this means that they’re vulnerable to attacks from bigger animals and will be initially very nervous around ‘predators’ such as dogs or cats.
+Never forget that guinea pigs are prey animals, so they’re vulnerable to attacks from bigger animals and will initially be very nervous around ‘predators’ such as dogs or cats.

 The truth is that keeping a guinea pig in the same home as a bigger animal is never completely without risk.
 A dog or cat could easily harm or even kill a guinea pig - either intentionally or accidentally through ‘rough play’.
+As a piggy parent, it’s your job to protect your guinea pig from harm.
+Always introduce your animals to each other in a responsible, well-prepared manner and never take your eyes off them when they’re together.

 And if the introductions don’t work out and you decide that your pets cannot live safely alongside each other, you will need a Plan B. This means that your piggy must be kept in a separate safe space within your home away from bigger animals.
+With all this in mind, here are our top 5 tips for introducing your guinea pig to your dog or cat:

 TIP 1.
 START GUINEA PIG INTRODUCTIONS WITH THE SENSES